vercel/modelfusion/docs/guide/tools/run-tool.md

 # Use Tool

-With [useTool](/api/modules/#usetool), you can invoke a single tool with a model prompt.
+With [runTool](/api/modules/#runTool), you can invoke a single tool with a model prompt.
 The model that you provide needs to support tools calls (e.g. OpenAI chat).

-`useTool` does the following:
+`runTool` does the following:

 1. It calls `generateToolCall` to generate the arguments for the tool call using the model.
 2. It calls `executeTool` to execute the tool with the arguments.